Why China protests spread and how the regime in Beijing might respond

 Demonstrators chanted “down with the Chinese Communist Party” and “Xi needs to go,” and there were calls for an end to the autocracy, and for a new democratic future.

+It came as Britain condemned the “shocking and unacceptable” arrest of a BBC journalist in Shanghai, while prime minister Rishi Sunak spoke of the challenge posed by China’s growing “authoritarian” behaviour.

-The reaction of the regime has been censorship, and an attempt to crack down on the demonstrations.
+Beijing’s reaction to the protests has been censorship, and an attempt to crack down.
 State media have largely sought to ignore the protests or claim Western powers are trying to sabotage Covid measures, inciting discord.

 The international spotlight on internal discontent has led to the targeting of foreign media.